Last Updated on November 27, 2022 by Sorin Petroj

-Firstly, Ma Long is the youngest winner of the world team championship at only 17 years old.
+Firstly, Ma Long is the youngest winner of the world team championship at 17 years old.
 That happened in Bremen in 2006.
 He is the only player to have won 3 consecutive World Singles Championships (2015, 2017, and 2019).

 Secondly, in January 2001, when the ITTF introduced the official ranking, Ma Long was the longest-time player in the number one position, even 64 months.
-From March 2015 to December 2017, he held the 1. place of the best table tennis players in the world (33 months in a row).
+From March 2015 to December 2017, he held the 1. place among the best table tennis players in the world (33 months in a row).

 Ma Long’s greatest successes

 Team: 1. place; London 2012 and Rio 2016.